Food Tech

 What happened

-Oishii, Plenty, and Bowery are scaling Japanese-genetics strawberries grown indoors and selling them for $8–$12 per clamshell — and selling out.
+Oishii, Plenty, and Bowery are scaling Japanese-genetics strawberries grown indoors and selling them for $8-$12 per clamshell.
+And they are selling out.

 Why it matters